Ibsen Nelsen Explained

 Children:4

-Ibsen Andreas Nelsen (October 2, 1919 – July 19, 2001) was an American architect active in the Pacific Northwest.
+Ibsen Andreas Nelsen (October 2, 1919 July 19, 2001) was an American architect and urban planner active in the Pacific Northwest.
 He was born to a Danish immigrant family in Ruskin, Nebraska, which fled west during the Dust Bowl and settled in Medford, Oregon.
 After serving in the Pacific during World War II, he received his Bachelor of Architecture from the University of Oregon in 1951.
-He moved to Seattle, where after working for several smaller firms, began his own practice in 1953.
-He partnered with Russell Sabin shortly afterwards, with Gordon Bennet Varey joining the firm in 1961 to form Nelsen, Sabin, & Varey, where he designed projects such as the home of painter Morris Graves in Loleta, California.
-He left to form his own practice in 1967, where he designed the Museum of Flight and a series of academic facilities for Western Washington University.
+He moved to Seattle, where after working for several smaller firms he began his own practice in 1953.
+He partnered with Russell Sabin shortly afterwards, with Gordon Bennett Varey joining the firm in 1961 to form Nelsen, Sabin, & Varey.
+With the firm, Nelsen designed projects such as the home of painter Morris Graves in Loleta, California.

 Architecture career

-In 1967, after commissions such as the residence of painter Morris Graves in Loleta, California, and alterations to the University of Washington's Playhouse Theatre, Nelsen left Sabin and Varery to begin a new private practice, titled Ibsen Nelsen & Associates.
-He embarked on a series of major commissions for Western Washington University, designing five campus buildings between 1968 and 1981.
+He designed commissions such as alterations to the University of Washington's Playhouse Theatre and the lakeside residence of painter Morris Graves in Loleta, California; the latter was described by the San Francisco Chronicle as his most significant house.
+In 1967, he left Nelsen, Sabin, & Varey to begin a new private practice named Ibsen Nelsen & Associates.
+He embarked on a series of major commissions for Western Washington University in Bellingham, designing five campus buildings between 1968 and 1981.
 The Environmental Studies Center, his last design for the campus, was the first environmental sciences facility in the United States, and won an AIA Honor Award.
-Alongside the Inn at the Market building at Pike Place Market, Seattle, he began work on the Museum of Flight in 1975, which he would continue until 1987.
-From 1986 to 1990, he designed his own home on Vashon Island, which he dubbed Island Farm, off traditional Danish farmhouses.
+He began work on the Museum of Flight in 1975, which he would continue until 1987.

 Personal life

-Nelsen married Ruth Hanawalt, originally from Puyallup, Washington, in 1946.
+Nelsen married Ruth Hanawalt, originally from Puyallup, Washington, in 1946; they met while Nelsen served at Fort Lewis.
 They had four children.
-He was active in historic preservation, urban renewal, and art conservation campaigns.
-He helped to found the Seattle Design Commission and the Municipal Arts Commission of Seattle, serving as the president of the latter from 1967 to 1968.
+Nelsen was active in historic preservation, urban renewal, and art conservation campaigns.
+He helped to found the Seattle Design Commission, created as part of the Forward Thrust campaign, and the Municipal Arts Commission of Seattle.
+He served as the president of the arts commission from 1967 to 1968.
 He was a member of the Allied Arts of Seattle, serving as its president in 1969–1970.
-He was also a long-time member of the American Institute of Architects; shortly after joining the institute in 1960, he served as the Seattle Chapter Vice President from 1960 to 1961.
+He was also a long-time member of the AIA; shortly after joining the institute in 1960, he served as the Seattle chapter's vice president from 1960 to 1961.
 He received an AIA Fellowship in 1981, and the AIA Seattle Medal in 1989.
-He died on Vashon Island on July 19, 2001.

 Works